narlock/TamoStudy/README.md

 - **Windows**
   - Download the `TamoStudy.exe` file.
-  > Note
-  > You must give permission to open this application through the Windows Smart Screen.
+  - Upon opening for the first time, you will be required to give permission to open this application through the Windows Smart Screen.
 Simply allow trust the program to run.

 - **Mac OS**
   - Download the `TamoStudy.MacOS.zip` file.